The pH of Sodium Fluoride in Water

 The U.S. Public Health Service recommends an optimal fluoride concentration of 0.7 milligrams/liter (mg/L) for community water systems that add fluoride.
 The safety of fluoride additives, including sodium fluoride, is subject to a system of standards, testing, and certification involving participation of the American Water Works Association, NSF International, and the American National Standards Institute (ANSI).
 All fluoride products evaluated against NSF International Standard 60 are tested to ensure that the levels of regulated impurities present in the product are below the maximum allowable levels.

-See also The Importance of pH in Water for Coffee Brewing
+See also The pH of Barium Chloride in Water

 Factors Affecting the pH of Sodium Fluoride Solutions